Job Requisition:LAN/CompTIA Technical Trainer

 The Defense Group at Leidos currently has an opening for a LAN Technical Trainer who possesses at least a DoD Secret clearance.
-This position will support the Iron Horse Signal University (IHSU) at Ft.
-Carson.
-CO providing subject matter expertise in the design, development, delivery and maintenance of training curriculum for Warfighter Readiness systems.
+This position will support the Fort Hood Signal University (FHSU) at Ft.
+Hood, TX providing subject matter expertise in the design, development, delivery and maintenance of training curriculum for Warfighter Readiness systems.

 - Coordinate with Government customers to identify needs, develop specifications for content of courses, and implement training programs.